Buffalo New York, USA Travel Guide

 Waterway for recreation and revitalization.

-The city’s geography also features a grid street plan in its older areas, however some major thoroughfares radiate out from the city center, influenced by historic pathways and natural features.
-The Buffalo River, a tributary that flows into The lake Erie, further sets the tone for the urban landscape.
-Once a working industrial waterway, the Buffalo River now serves as a the main point for leisure activities and environmental revitalization efforts.
+Of the city geography also features a grid street plan in its older areas, however a few major thoroughfares radiate out from the city center, influenced by historic pathways and natural features.
+The Buffalo River, a tributary that flows into The lake Erie, further defines the urban landscape.
+Once a working industrial waterway, the Buffalo River now serves as a focus for leisure activities and environmental revitalization efforts.

-Kayaking, boat tours, and riverside dining opportunities dot its banks, offering a chance to see the city from a different perspective.
+Kayaking, boat tours, and waterfront dining opportunities dot its banks, offering a chance to see the city from a different perspective.

 Buffalo's skyline as seen from The lake Erie.